When it comes to vaping and vaporizer safety…

 2. How to Be Sure You Have a Safe Air Path

 Besides having a big impact on the taste of your vapor, the air path is another part when designed poorly, has the potential to damage your health.

-The air path is the path the air travels from the moment it starts getting used in your vaporizer (this is even before the air heats), to the moment it starts filling your airways.
+The air path is the path the air travels from the moment it starts getting used in your vaporizer (this is even before the air heats up), to the moment it starts filling your airways.

 The vapor path is something slightly different: it's the path your vapor travels from the moment it starts getting produced to the moment it starts filling your airways.

 The air path is longer.
-This is because your vaporizer has to pull in air from outside and heat it before it can produce vapor.
-The path the air travels before it starts heating your herbs is what makes the air path slightly longer than the vapor path.
+This is because, with most vapes, your vaporizer has to pull in air from outside and heat it before it can produce vapor.
+The path the air travels before it comes into contact with your herb, is what makes the air path slightly longer than the vapor path.